AbrictoSecurity/ASCSRA/README.md

 ## AWS Deployment Guide

 1. In IAM, create the ASCSRA-Default-Policy using the ASCSRA-Policies/ASCSRA-Default-Policy.json file.
-1. Create the ASCSRA role for the EC2 instance, attach the policy we just created to it, as well as the AWS-managed "AmazonSSMManagedInstanceCore" and "SecurityAudit" policies.
+1. Create the ASCSRA user with only programmatic access and attach the policy we just created to it, as well as the "SecurityAudit" policy.
+1. Create a role for our EC2 instance called ASCSRAEC2Role and attach the AWS-managed "AmazonSSMManagedInstanceCore" policy to it.
-1. In EC2, provision a single EC2 Amazon Linux 2 AMI t3.micro instance, attach the ASCSRA role to it.
+1. In EC2, provision a single EC2 Amazon Linux 2 AMI t3.micro instance, attach the ASCSRAEC2Role role to it.
+    1. Provision at least 30 GiB of root volume storage.
+    1. Enable encryption on the root volume.
     1. Add a "Name" tag and call it ASCSRA.
-    1. Enable encryption on the root volume.
     1. Name the security group ASCSRA and disable all inbound network access.
+1. Back in IAM create the ASCSRA-SSM-SessionManager policy using the ASCSRA-Policies/ASCSRA-SSM-SessionManager.json file.
+    1. Replace the %%%instance-id%%% on line 10 with the appropriate instance ID of the ASCSRA EC2 instance.
-1. Create our ASCSRA-Admin user.
+1. Now, create our ASCSRA-Admin user.
     1. Provide only programmatic access.
+    1. Attach the ASCSRA-SSM-SessionManager policy directly to this user.
     1. Create a profile in your ~/.aws/credentials file.
-        1. Optionally, create a config for the profile in ~/.aws/config called ascsraprofile
+        1. Optionally, create a config for the profile in ~/.aws/config called ascsra-admin and add the keys in ~/.aws/credentials.
-        1. Optionally, export your profile in bash: `export AWS_PROFILE=ascsraprofile`
+        1. Optionally, export your profile in bash: `export AWS_PROFILE=ascsra-admin`
-1. Back in IAM create the ASCSRA-SSM-SessionManager policy using the ASCSRA-Policies/ASCSRA-SSM-SessionManager.json file.
-    1. Replace the %%%instance-id%%% on line 10 with the appropriate instance ID of the ASCSRA EC2 instance.
-    1. Attach the policy to our ASCSRA-Admin user.
 1. Now, specify your instance ID and connect to the EC2 instance: `aws ssm start-session --target i-0fddebe1ba54d5ac5`
-1. Install git: `sudo yum install git`
+1. Install git: `sudo yum install git -y`
 1. Pull down ASCSRA: `git clone https://github.com/AbrictoSecurity/ASCSRA.git`
 1. Edit the sender and recipient email addresses:
     1. `nano api/templates/reports/ASCSRA-Email-Report-Template.json`